 From the parking area, cross the suspension bridge over the Yakima River and follow the trail under the railroad tracks and into the canyon and enter the L.T.
 Murray Wildlife Area.
 At the first junction, continue straight ahead along the stream.
 Watch for bighorn sheep on the cliffs above the trail and after about 0.75 mile the trail splits, just past a boulder in a field.
-Take the right fork and cross of the creek.
-Keep an eye out for the large beaver dam and for old apple and walnut trees which are about the only remnants of an old homestead.
+Take the left fork and continue along the creek.
+Keep an eye out for old apple and walnut trees which are about the only remnants of an old homestead.

 Continue up the canyon through open fields, brush, and a dense grove of aspen.
-After about a mile, come to another fork in the trail.
-Take the left trail, dropping down to another crossing of the creek and a very nice campsite in the trees.
+After about a mile, pass a very nice campsite in the trees.
 Continue along the stream with cliffs towering above.
 After about 3 miles the going becomes more difficult and for better views try scrambling to the top of one of the many outcroppings for sweeping views up and down the canyon.
 Be sure to watch any handhold for rattlesnakes.
 When you’re ready to head home, return the way you came.

 This is a good trail for children as the trail rises gently along a nice creek with plenty of early season wildflowers.
 There are only a couple of sharp dropoffs to watch out for where the creek has eroded the banks next to the trail.